maxlambertini/Warp2010/README.md

 Warp2010
 ========

-A multiplatform program to create fictional solar systems, Diaspora Custers and starmaps 2300AD-style
+A multiplatform program to create fictional solar systems and starmaps 2300AD-style

 It's written in C++ using multiplatform QT Libraries ( http://qt.nokia.com )